WannaCry ransomware attack: Reactions

 A number of experts highlighted the NSA's non-disclosure of the underlying vulnerability, and their loss of control over the EternalBlue attack tool that exploited it.
 Edward Snowden said that if the NSA had "privately disclosed the flaw used to attack hospitals when they found it, not when they lost it, the attack may not have happened".
 British cybersecurity expert Graham Cluley also sees "some culpability on the part of the U.S. intelligence services".
 According to him and others "they could have done something ages ago to get this problem fixed, and they didn't do it".
 He also said that despite obvious uses for such tools to spy on people of interest, they have a duty to protect their countries' citizens.
 Others have also commented that this attack shows that the practice of intelligence agencies to stockpile exploits for offensive purposes rather than disclosing them for defensive purposes may be problematic.
 Microsoft president and chief legal officer Brad Smith wrote, "Repeatedly, exploits in the hands of governments have leaked into the public domain and caused widespread damage.
 An equivalent scenario with conventional weapons would be the U.S. military having some of its Tomahawk missiles stolen."
-Russian President Vladimir Putin placed the responsibility of the attack on U.S. intelligence services, for having created EternalBlue.
+Russian President Vladimir Putin placed the responsibility of the attack on U.S. intelligence services for having created EternalBlue.

 On 17 May 2017, United States bipartisan lawmakers introduced the PATCH Act that aims to have exploits reviewed by an independent board to "balance the need to disclose vulnerabilities with other national security interests while increasing transparency and accountability to maintain public trust in the process".

 On 15 June 2017, the United States Congress was to hold a hearing on the attack.
-Two subpanels of the House Science Committee were to hear the testimonies from various individuals working in the government and non-governmental sector about how the US can improve its protection mechanisms for its systems against similar attacks in the future.
+Two subpanels of the House Science Committee were to hear the testimonies from various individuals working in the government and non-governmental sector about how the U.S. can improve its protection mechanisms for its systems against similar attacks in the future.

 Marcus Hutchins, a cybersecurity researcher, working in loose collaboration with UK's National Cyber Security Centre, researched the malware and discovered a "kill switch".
-Later globally dispersed security researchers collaborated online to develop open source tools that allow for decryption without payment under some circumstances.
+Later globally dispersed security researchers collaborated online to develop open-source tools that allow for decryption without payment under some circumstances.
 Snowden states that when "NSA-enabled ransomware eats the Internet, help comes from researchers, not spy agencies" and asks why this is the case.

 Adam Segal, director of the digital and cyberspace policy program at the Council on Foreign Relations, stated that "the patching and updating systems are broken, basically, in the private sector and in government agencies".
 In addition, Segal said that governments' apparent inability to secure vulnerabilities "opens a lot of questions about backdoors and access to encryption that the government argues it needs from the private sector for security".
 Arne Schönbohm, president of Germany's Federal Office for Information Security (BSI), stated that "the current attacks show how vulnerable our digital society is.
 It's a wake-up call for companies to finally take IT security [seriously]".